edeehr/basecamp/packer/3-docker/README.md

 ----------------------
 | Directory | Purpose |
 |:-------- |:--------|
-http-php | docker image using aws linux with http and php installed
+1-http-php | docker image with aws linux with http and php installed 2-http-php-docker-repo | docker image with aws linux with http and php installed, pushed to docker.com repo

 ### Usage